antgonzales/antgonzales.github.io/_posts/2024-02-23-how-to-solve-match-media-is-not-a-function.md

 that simulate different viewport sizes.
 This enables us to verify the responsive behavior of our components under various conditions.

-Below is an example test suite starting with the mobile viewport:
+Below is an example test suite that tests React components starting with the mobile viewport:

 ```javascript
 import { render, screen, createMatchMedia } from '@/testUtils';